 Moving to Hamburg was never in my life plan.
-It was an unexpected twist that has proved to be one of the biggest challenges and most exciting adventures of my life.
-Naturally, like many expats who find themselves relocating to the city, I followed my heart and ended up setting up a whole new life in just a few months.
-I wanted to put together this guide to moving to Hamburg, because it’s complicated and confusing and even moreso if you don’t yet speak German.
-I was lucky to have my man by my side to translate and make my life a lot easier, but for those who have to go it alone and battle through the paperwork and language barrier – I hope this guide will help you deal with any struggles and to not be put off.
+It was an unexpected twist that has proved to be one of the biggest challenges of my life.
+Naturally, like many expats who find themselves relocating to the city, I ended up setting up a whole new life in just a few months.
+I wanted to put together this guide to moving to Hamburg, because it’s complicated, especially if you don’t yet speak German.
+I was lucky to have a partner to translate, but for those who have to go it alone – I hope this guide will help you deal with any struggles and to not be put off.
 It may be a huge challenge to move to Germany, but it’s definitely worth it.

 Moving to Hamburg – What do you need to know?

 With Brexit looming over our heads, who knows if this information will change over the coming years.
 But UK citizens are currently allowed to work and live freely across Germany, and Europe without a visa.
 This is why it is a fantastic option for those looking to work abroad but not wanting to be too far from home.
 Other options for working abroad include the Commonwealth countries such as Australia, New Zealand and Canada which will accept UK citizens with a working holiday visa.